-- Use PolarDB Archive Database to store archived data of ApsaraDB RDS for MySQL or PolarDB for MySQL services.
-You can migrate the historical data that is not often queried to PolarDB for MySQL X-Engine.
+- Use PolarDB Archive Database to store archived data of ApsaraDB RDS for MySQL or ApsaraDB PolarDB MySQL-compatible edition services.
+You can migrate the historical data that is not often queried to ApsaraDB PolarDB MySQL-compatible edition X-Engine.
 This releases the online database storage space to reduce costs and improve performance.

 - Use PolarDB Archive Database as the relational database that provides large storage capacity.
 This is applicable to scenarios that require large amounts of writes and low-frequency reads, such as monitoring logs.

 You can use Data Transmission Service (DTS) to continuously migrate data from the online database to PolarDB Archive Database in real time.
 You can also use Data Management Service (DMS) to periodically import online data to PolarDB Archive Database.

 How does Archive Database ensure service availability and data reliability when only one primary node is used?